-In the fourth quarter of 2010, no disbursements were made from the LMDC sub-allocation.
-In October and November, ESD received inquiries from firms for JCRP funds, but the firms did not meet the program&rsquos eligibility requirements.
-In December, ESD did issue a new JCRP offer to a Lower Manhattan company that planned to double its existing operations.
+In the first quarter of 2011, no disbursements were made from the LMDC sub-allocation.
+In March, ESD issued a new JCRP offer to a Lower Manhattan company that planned to grow by 70 percent.

-ESD has considered 148 projects for JCRP funding and offered incentive grants to 121 companies (excluding those companies whose projects were terminated after an offer was issued).
+ESD has considered 150 projects for JCRP funding and offered incentive grants to 123 companies (excluding those companies whose projects were terminated after an offer was issued).
 The value of the ESD Board approved grants is \$251 million.
 This amount does not include projects terminated or reduced before payments were made to grant recipients.